Buell Motorcycle Company: History

-Most Buell motorcycles use four-stroke air-cooled V-twin engines, originally built for XR1000 Sportster.
+Most Buell motorcycles use four-stroke air-cooled V-twin engines, originally built for the XR1000 Sportster.
 After these were depleted, a basic 1200 Sportster engine was used.
 In 1995, the engines were upgraded with Buell engineered high-performance parts and further upgraded in 1998.

 The liquid-cooled Harley V-Rod motor, developed by Harley-Davidson then made street legal according to the EPA by Porsche, was originally an Erik Buell project, designed for a fully faired AMA Superbike Buell by 1998.
 Harley decided the engine should also be used in a sport-cruiser, then took over development, making it "too big, too heavy, too expensive and too late" for Buell.
-Harley-Davidson forced Buell to follow the rigid product planning and distribution process beginning in the 1990s, with the philosophy that Buell was the starter brand, and customers would eventually trade up to a Harley.
+Harley-Davidson forced Buell to follow a rigid product planning and distribution process beginning in the 1990s, with the philosophy that Buell was the starter brand, and customers would eventually trade up to a Harley.
 By 2008, Harley's credit arm, Harley-Davidson Financial Services (HDFS), was struggling, and the lower resale value of Buell motorcycles meant that new bike sales were significantly affected.
 When Harley CEO Keith Wandell was hired, he immediately questioned why Harley even owned Buell.
 Wandell, who had never been on a Harley before being hired, was heard talking about "Erik's racing hobby", and questioned "why anyone would even want to ride a sportbike".
 He organized a team to analyze "the adrenaline market", and concluded that sportbikes would encounter high competition and low profits, while cruisers had high returns.